 While everything Jets designer Jessika Allen creates for her swimwear label Jets is beautiful, what really sets the brand apart is its approach to one-pieces.
 Gone are the years of one-pieces equating to unflattering, Olympic-pool worthy swimsuits, with Jets ensuring their seasonal designs are flattering and trend driven so women of all swimsuit preferences are able to invest in something they feel their very best poolside.

-The first thing you will notice when looking at the Melanoboost product range is the three vibrant coloured bottles of YELLOW, CORAL, and BLUE.
+The first thing you will notice when looking at the Melanoboost product range is the four vibrant coloured bottles of YELLOW, CORAL, BLUE and GREEN.

-Before we talk about the differences between Melanoboost’s three products, it’s important to understand what is the same.
-PEPTIDES are the fundamental element that powers the entire Melanoboost product range beyond the capabilities of any other sun tan lotion, oil or cream.
+Before we talk about the differences between Melanoboost’s four products, it’s important to understand what is the same.
+BIOMIMETIC PEPTIDES are the fundamental element that powers the entire Melanoboost product range beyond the capabilities of any other sun tan lotion, oil or cream.

-NOW let’s take a look at the differences between the three Melanoboost products.
+NOW let’s take a look at the differences between the four Melanoboost products...

 Since Melanoboost Peptide Sun Tanning Oil was introduced to tan lovers across Australia and around the globe, the technology has completely changed the way people tan.